dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 CI/CD, or Continuous Integration and Continuous Deployment/Delivery, has become a standard practice in software development for rapidly delivering new features and bug fixes while maintaining high quality and stability. dbt Cloud enables you to apply these practices to your data transformations.

 The steps below show how to create a CI test for your dbt project.
-Continuous Deployment (CD) in dbt Cloud requires no additional steps, as your jobs will automatically pick up the latest changes from the branch assigned to the environment your job is running in.
+CD in dbt Cloud requires no additional steps, as your jobs will automatically pick up the latest changes from the branch assigned to the environment your job is running in.
 You may choose to add steps depending on your deployment strategy.
 If you want to dive deeper into CD options, check out [this blog on adopting CI/CD with dbt Cloud](https://www.getdbt.com/blog/adopting-ci-cd-with-dbt-cloud/).

 dbt allows you to write [tests](/docs/build/tests) for your data pipeline, which can be run at every step of the process to ensure the stability and correctness of your data transformations.
 The main places you’ll use your dbt tests are: